opendocsg/slw-judgments-backfill/2010_SGCA_44/report.md

 **Introduction**

-1       These two appeals, Civil Appeal No 24 of 2010 (“CA 24”) and Civil Appeal No 27 of 2010 (“CA 27”), are brought by Chin Siew Seng (“Chin”) against the decision of the trial judge in _Seaspan Agencies Pte Ltd v Chin Siew Seng (Ho Syn Ngan Joanne and another, third parties) and another suit_ [2010] SGHC 38 (“the Judgment”).
+1       These two appeals, Civil Appeal No 24 of 2010 (“CA 24”) and Civil Appeal No 27 of 2010 (“CA 27”), are brought by Chin Siew Seng (“Chin”) against the decision of the trial judge in _Seaspan Agencies Pte Ltd v Chin Siew Seng (Ho Syn Ngan Joanne and another, third parties) and another suit_ <span class="citation">[2010] SGHC 38</span> (“the Judgment”).
 CA 27 arises out of Suit No 373 of 2008 (“S 373”), in which the trial judge found Chin liable for breach of his director’s duties that were owed to the first respondent in CA 27, Seaspan Agencies Pte Ltd (“Seaspan Agencies”).
 CA 24 is an appeal against the dismissal of Chin’s claim in Suit 859 of 2008 (“S 859”) against the respondent in CA 24, Quah Hun Kok Francis (“Quah”), for a reasonable price to be assessed for the shares in Seaspan Agencies which Chin had transferred to Quah.

 **The facts**